 Data’s determined pursuit of understanding, despite being destined to fail, is what made him so great.
 While understandable, it’s a shame that Picard season 3 decided to take the easy way out by handing Data his emotions and concluding that quest.
 It actually, if anything, undermines his character.
 Nevertheless, he remains one of the greats (and the Data we see in Picard season 3 isn’t really Data, anyway).

 Quark is a sleazy, shrewd, greedy stand-in for (almost) the entire Ferengi species.
 He is also a survivor, having managed to maintain a healthy business on the dark, grim space station that is Deep Space Nine.

-To keep it succinct, Lieutenant Barclay was a huge breathe of fresh air.
-He’s one of the few Starfleet officers who don’t feel like they’ve been churned out of some human-perfection machine, and he’s one of the best characters for driving home a sense of real human emotion, which can sometimes get lost amidst all the technobabble.
+To keep it succinct, Lieutenant Barclay was a huge breath of fresh air.
+He’s one of the few Starfleet officers who doesn’t feel like they’ve been churned out of some human-perfection machine, and he’s one of the best characters for driving home a sense of real human emotion, which can sometimes get lost amidst all the technobabble.

 Ignoring the catsuit, Seven of Nine is one of the most fun and engaging characters to ever bless Star Trek.
 Like the EMH, she’s one of the Star Trek characters with the best journeys, which is all the more impressive given that she only came aboard the USS Voyager halfway through the series.

 The internal struggle between her human instincts and her learnt behaviour from her time in the Borg collective creates a character who is always surprising those around her and the audience.
 Her relationship with Captain Janeway is especially captivating as it becomes an analogy for a struggling child and an adoptive parent.
 It’s filled with disappointment on both sides, but it’s founded on an increasingly unshakeable mutual love and, more importantly, respect.